vlang/v/doc/docs.md

 }
 ```

 Operator overloading goes against V's philosophy of simplicity and predictability.
-But since
-scientific and graphical applications are among V's domains, operator overloading is very important to have
-in order to improve readability:
+But since scientific and graphical applications are among V's domains, operator overloading is very important to have to improve readability:

 `a.add(b).add(c.mul(d))` is a lot less readable than `a + b + c * d`.